Thaana: Consonants

 The letter alifu (އ) is used for three different purposes other than acting as a normal consonant: it can act as a carrier for a vowel in the second part of a diphthong (if there is a preceding consonant with a vowel); when it carries a sukun, it indicates gemination (lengthening) of the following consonant (even if the consonant is at the beginning of another word); and if alifu+sukun occurs at the end of a word, it indicates that the word ends in a glottal stop.
-Gemination of nasal consonants, however, is indicated by noonu+sukun preceding the nasal to be geminated.
+Gemination of nasal consonants, however, is indicated by nūnu+sukun preceding the nasal to be geminated.
 Originally, each letter had the name "consonant+a+viyani".
 The suffix -viyani originated from the word viyana which came from Sanskrit व्यञ्जन vyáñjana.
 For example, haa was originally called haviyani.
-The names of consonants which had equivalent sounds in Arabic were changed to the Arabic names for the sounds (excepting gaafu, which is a Persian sound).
+The names of consonants which had equivalent sounds in Arabic were changed to the Arabic names for the sounds (excepting gaafu, which is a Persian name).

 Naviyani

-Naviyani (ޱ) represents the retroflex "n" ([ɳ]) common to many Indic languages.
+Naviyani (ޱ) represents the voiced retroflex nasal "ṇ" ([ɳ]) common to many Indic languages.
 This letter was abolished from Maldivian official documents around 1953.

 The letter's former position in the Maldivian alphabet was the sixteenth, between Gaafu and Seenu, instead of Gnaviyani (ޏ).
 The former position of Gnaviyani (ޏ) was 22nd.
 It is still seen in reprints of old books like the Bodu Tarutheebu, and it is used by the people of Addu Atoll and Fuvahmulah when writing songs or poetry in their dialects as the sound is still present in their spoken dialects.